aoki-n1/draft-nobuo-scitt-extension-schemer/draft-nobuo-scitt-use-cases-extension.md

 {::boilerplate bcp14-tagged}

-# Generic Proglem Statement
+# Generic Problem Statement

 Supply chain security is a crucial requirement for ensuring the stable supply of materials that directly impact consumer survival and those widely used by the majority of consumers, while minimizing threats related to the economy, public health, and safety.
 As an extension of discussions in the physical domain, the definition of software supply chain security in the cyber domain, {{SoK-SW-SCS}}, has been established.
 This is due to the numerous supply chain attacks targeting vulnerabilities in the software supply chain that have been experienced globally, as well as the academic progress in analyzing these attack vectors.
 This analysis can also be applied to the supply chains of computer systems, which include both hardware and software.
-Supply chain attacks on computer systems typically involve attackers gaining initial access, making malicious changes upstream in the supply chain, and exploiting vulnerabilities in downstream systems that are already in operation.
+Supply chain attacks on computer systems typically involve attackers gaining initial access, making malicious changes upstream in the supply chain, and exploiting vulnerabilities in the downstream systems that are already in operation.

 The SCITT Architecture {{-SCITT-ARCH}} defines the core objects, identifiers and workflows necessary to interact with a SCITT Transparency Service: